-Your application will be more competitive if your relevant skills and experience are clearly stated.
-It is important that you outline relevant information and achievements in your application - achievements can be overlooked in a resumé.
+Your application will be more competitive if you clearly address each of the selection criteria and your relevant skills and experience are clearly stated.
+It is important that you outline relevant information and achievements in your application - achievements can be overlooked in a curriculum vitae (CV).

 Suggestions for preparing your application include:

 - Make a separate heading for each criteria.

 - Identify each element of the criteria and structure your answers to clearly address and provide evidence of how you meet each element.

 - Use your previous work experience, community work, education or interests to provide examples of your experience and achievements.